balena-io-experimental/balena-homeassistant/README.md

 # Balena Home Assistant
-Home Assistant with balenaSense using MQTT
+Home Assistant on balena!
+Why?

-A full step-by-step tutorial is available here: [https://www.balena.io/blog/monitor-air-quality-around-your-home-with-home-assistant-and-balena/](https://www.balena.io/blog/monitor-air-quality-around-your-home-with-home-assistant-and-balena/)
+- Easy, secure remote access out of the box - no changes to your router required
+- Headless deploy process - no hunting for your device
+- Run on a minimal OS optimized for containers
+- Device dashboard and SSH access via balenaCloud
+- Easy to run additional containers/services alongside Home Assistant

 [Home Assistant](https://www.home-assistant.io/) is a popular open source home automation system that is often run from low-cost devices like a Raspberry Pi.
-Here’s how to use balenaSense to push its sensor data to Home Assistant using MQTT.
+This project provides a bare-minimum install using balena, along with some examples on how to extend your installation and integrate with other projects such as [balenaSense](https://github.com/balenalabs/balena-sense)

 ## Hardware required
 Here’s the list of items required for a basic setup: